farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Client.md

 ### getSignersByFid

-Returns all active signers created by an fid in reverse chronological order.
+Returns all active signers created by a fid in reverse chronological order.

 #### Usage